 - Enhanced Withdrawal Benefit Value

-This value is totally separate from the 3 values mentioned above as it only pertains to the income rider on your annuity.
+This value is totally separate from the three values mentioned above as it only pertains to the income rider on your annuity.
 The income value is the value your income rider accumulates.

-In most cases, the income value is not a real value, and you can not walk away with the income value.
+In most cases, the income value is not real, and you can not walk away with the income value.

 What Value Do My Beneficiaries Receive When I Die?

-Deferred annuities offer a simple standard death benefit that is the annuity’s accumulation value or the minimum guaranteed surrender value, whichever is greater.
+Deferred annuities offer a simple standard death benefit: the annuity’s accumulation value or the minimum guaranteed surrender value, whichever is greater.

 Helpful tip: If you want to leave money to your beneficiaries, life insurance might be a better option for you.
 In some cases, you don’t need to take a medical examination.
 Shop quotes to find out if you buy life insurance at an affordable rate.
 Coverage starts at $9.37 per month.
 Proceeds are tax-free too!